onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 Let’s have a look at the initial benchmark with all the contenders.

-> As said above, I made multiple benchmarks, but for the sake of brevity I will present the result of only one benchmark, I invite you to [check all results](https://github.com/onigoetz/i18n/blob/master/packages/benchmark-messageformat/README.md#benchmark) for more information.
+> As said above, I made multiple benchmarks, but for the sake of brevity, I will present the result of only one benchmark.
+I invite you to [check all results](https://github.com/onigoetz/i18n/blob/master/packages/benchmark-messageformat/README.md#benchmark) for more information.
-The test string is: `Yo, {firstName} {lastName} has {numBooks} {numBooks, plural, one {book} other {books}}.` As you can see it is one plural rule and three variable substitutions.
+The test string is: `Yo, {firstName} {lastName} has {numBooks} {numBooks, plural, one {book} other {books}}.` As you can see, it is one plural rule and three variable substitutions.

 |  | Name | Operations/second | Margin of Error | Runs sampled |
 | --- | --- | --- | --- | --- |